-- If possible, make some very brief notes at the time, and type them up on to CPOMS as soon as possible - These notes can be printed off and used for evidence if required - Record the date, time, place, persons present and noticeable nonverbal behaviour, and the words used by the child.
+- If possible, make some very brief notes at the time, and type them up as soon as possible - Keep your original notes on file in the confidential filing cabinet - Record the date, time, place, persons present and noticeable nonverbal behaviour, and the words used by the child.
 If the child uses sexual 'pet' words, record the actual words used, rather than translating them into 'proper' words - Complete a body map to indicate the position of any noticeable bruising or marks on CPOMS - Record facts and observable things, rather than your 'interpretations' or 'assumptions'.